basp/yuki/README.md

 constructor and that all the properties are read only.
 A neat feature of C# 6 is that those properties are accessible from the constructor even if they don't have a `set` or `private set` specified.

+# dealing with options
+At first it might be weird to wrap your head around all these option values that are returned.
+Again, an example might help.
+Usually, when doing things the *imperative* way we write stuff like this:

+	public T Execute<T>(ICommand<T> command)
+	{
+		try
+		{
+			return command.Execute();
+		}
+		catch(Exception ex)
+		{
+			this.log.Error(ex);
+			throw;
+		}
+	}

+And then we'd (hopefully) let that bubble up to a final handler that just responds a general message back to the user that *something* went wrong.

+Now with the `Option<T,TEx>` type we can do this instead:

+	public Option<T, Exception> Execute<T>(ICommand<T> command)
+	{
+		try
+		{
+			var res = command.Execute();
+			return Some<T, Exception>(res);
+		}
+		catch(Exception ex)
+		{
+			return None<T, Exception>(ex);
+		}
+	}

+The main gain we got is that we started to *homogenize* our code.
+There's no exceptional paths, nothing special.
+There's only one conceptual path through our code.

+# options are viral
+When you start to use the `Option` type you find that it's quite viral due to its functional nature.
+Of course, there's lots of ways in which you can *force* a value out of it (and I will show a few of them later) but when you use it In the **right way** things *should* flow naturally.
+This is in a lot of ways similar to how you would deal with exceptions but (as you'll see soon) you end up with a much more functional flow in the end.